matthieugrieger/versebot/README.md

 First, you will want to install PRAW ([Python Reddit API Wrapper](https://github.com/praw-dev/praw)).
 Once PRAW is installed, you will also need to install [psycopg2](http://initd.org/psycopg/docs/install.html#install-from-a-package).
 This is used to connect to the PostgreSQL database.

 In order to run the bot as-is, you must use [Heroku](https://www.heroku.com/).
-In order to use Heroku, you must register an account and install [Heroku Toolbelt](https://toolbelt.heroku.com/).
+To use Heroku, you must register an account and install [Heroku Toolbelt](https://toolbelt.heroku.com/).

 Once the bot is deployed to Heroku, you must set your environment variables.
 Below are the required variables that need to be set: